pfrazee/crdt_talk/README.txt

 -

-first: read repair
-read repair is a syncing strategy before or after read, a digest is sent to other nodes detects stale entries in nodes which triggers updates

--

-now: convergence!
+convergence

   two nodes make concurrent changes how do we reconcile them?

 -

 operational transforms
   1. apply operations locally
   2. replicate the operations to all other nodes
   3. transform received operations to maintain intent

 -